fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 TO0 Client finished for GUID <guid>
 ```

+After the completion of TO0, RV Server having an entry in a table that associates the Device GUID with the Owner Address.
+During T01, the device collects this OwnerAddress from RV and uses this OwnerAddress to contact Owner for TO2 and completes onboarding.

 ***NOTE:***
         - [Keystore Management](#keystore-management) needs to be taken care, if PRI Rendezvous server and PRI Owner server is not running on the same machine.
         - **You can enable ServiceInfo at this stage.** [Follow the instructions](#enabling-serviceinfo-transfer) to enable ServiceInfo.